Sung-Huan/ANNOgesic/docs/source/index.rst

 known third-party tools for which it offers adaptive parameter-optimizations.
 Additionally, numerous visualization and statistics help the user to quickly evaluat feature predictions resulting from an ANNOgesic analysis.
-The pipeline was heavily tested with several RNA-Seq data set from bacterial as well as archaeal samples.
+The tool was heavily tested with several RNA-Seq data set from bacterial as well as archaeal samples.